Updated: Dec. 1, 2024

 While these aren’t technically foods, both coconut and olive oil have so many health benefits, I’d be remiss not to mention them here.
 These are the healthiest oils for cooking, and they add great flavor.
 For both, quality matters, so don’t just choose the cheapest one you can find.
 Extra virgin is best.

-Coconut oil can improve brain health, help prevent heart disease, reduce inflammation, boost your immune system, make you skin and hair healthy, and so much more.
+Coconut oil can improve brain health, help prevent heart disease, reduce inflammation, boost your immune system, make your skin and hair healthy, and so much more.
 Coconut oil can be used for cooking at high temperatures, or you can put some in your coffee for an extra boost in the morning.

-Olive oil also has many of the same health benefits (as do whole olives).
+Olive oil has many of the same health benefits (as do whole olives).
 Olive oil shouldn’t be used with high heat, but it makes a great salad dressing, and it’s great for dipping bread as well.
 Whole olives are a nutritious snack, and make a great spread.

 Changing perception can be difficult, and with the media and food labels still pushing low-fat products, understanding the importance of fat can be tricky.
 Knowing the right kind of fats to add to your diet is essential.
 And the wealth of options means you can eat a healthy diet and be satisfied.
 Now that’s a win!